 The concept of “odd rhythms” is different from the term “odd meter”.
 The latter refers to the time signatures being played (such as playing in 5/4 instead of 4/4) while the former is about how the note values within a measure of music are grouped and divided.
 Examples of “odd rhythm” include anything that is different from what the listener expects to hear and can involve unexpected silence/rests in music, playing on the upbeats only, using odd groupings of notes (anything outside of the conventional playing of standard quarter notes, eighth notes, sixteenth notes and triplets) or a variety of other possibilities.

 Although odd rhythms can of course be played on 6 string guitar also, using them specifically on the extreme low end of a 7 string guitar adds A LOT of additional musical tension to the sound, due to the unique pitch range and timbre of this instrument.

 One of my favorite techniques is to insert rests in unexpected places in the ‘middle’ of a beat or a measure.
-This sudden alternation of sound with unexpected rests creates a very tense feel in music, and that feeling is amplified by the aggression inherent in the sound of a 7 string guitar.
+This sudden alternation of sound with unexpected rests creates a very tense feel in music, and that feeling is amplified by the aggression inherent in the sound 7 string guitar playing.
 To hear an example of this technique in action and to see how you can apply it in your own music, see this free lesson on 7 string guitar playing.

-As you can see, the benefits of having a 7 string guitar go far deeper than simply giving you “more notes to play” compared to 6 string guitar.
-Although the two instruments are alike in many ways, with some creative thinking you can mine a lot of innovative ideas from your 7 string guitar to improve your guitar playing in unique ways.
+As you can see, the benefits of 7 string guitar playing go far deeper than simply giving you “more notes to play” compared to 6 string guitar.
+Although the two instruments are alike in many ways, with some creative thinking you can mine a lot of innovative ideas from your 7 string guitar playing to improve your overall bplaying in unique ways.

 To see specific examples of how to practice the ideas described in this article (and to get more help with how to apply them into your practicing), make sure to study this free mini course on playing 7 string guitar riffs if you haven’t done so already.